Weighted Fairness Notions for Indivisible Items Revisited: Weighted Egalitarian Rule with Binary Valuations

-\subsection{Weighted egalitarian rule with binary valuations}
+\section{Weighted Egalitarian Rule with Binary Valuations}

-We now prove that the WEG rule has desirable properties in the slightly more general setting of \emph{binary additive} utilities.
-In this setting, for each agent $i$ there is a set $Z_i\subseteq M$ of items with a value of $1$, and the value of the other items is $0$.
-Denote $z_i := |Z_i| = $ the number of items valued positively by agent $i$.
-We assume without loss of generality that each item is valued positively (at $1$) by at least one agent.
-For convenience, we assume throughout this section that the weights are normalized so that $w_N = 1$.
+In this appendix, we prove that the WEG rule has desirable properties in the setting of \emph{binary (additive)} utilities, which is slightly more general than that of identical items.
+In the binary setting, for each agent~$i$ there is a set $Z_i\subseteq M$ of items with a value of $1$, and the value of the other items is~$0$.
+Denote $z_i := |Z_i| = $ the number of items valued positively by agent~$i$.
+We assume without loss of generality that each item is valued positively (at $1$) by at least one agent, and that each agent positively values at least one item.
+For convenience, we assume throughout this appendix that the weights are normalized so that $w_N = 1$.

 The proportional share of agent $i$ is $q_i := \frac{w_i}{w_N}\cdot z_i = w_i z_i$.
 Since the OMMS and APS are at most the proportional share, and both of them are integers, we have that both shares are at most $\floor{q_i}$.
 We will prove that every WEG allocation guarantees to each agent $i$ a value of at least $\floor{q_i}$, which means that it is APS-fair and OMMS-fair.
 To this end, we need some lemmas.